Insights·Research

 One title.
 Six sectors.
 One IP owner

 KPop Demon Hunters set a record in every sector it touched through 2025.
-Korean music assets still trade at a 47% discount to comparable global peers.
+Korean music trades about a third below comparable global peers, like for like.

 Case · KPop Demon Hunters, 2025